ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

          <dt class="dt dlterm">Ready to Use</dt>
          <dd class="dd">The cluster is ready to use.</dd>
      </dl>
-4. To add a cluster, click **Add**, and then complete the following steps in the **Add Cluster** area:
+4. To add a cluster, click **Add** at the upper-right corner of the **CLUSTERS** table, and then complete the following steps in the **Add Cluster** area:
    1. Enter the cluster name.
-   2. Select the bare metal server specification.
+   2. Select the bare metal server configuration.
    3. If you selected **User customized**, select the CPU and RAM specifications based on your requirements.
    4. Specify the number of bare metal servers.
    5. Review the data center location that is automatically filled in.

       You can select a different data center other than the data center where the instance is deployed.
-If you select a user-customized hardware configuration, you can deploy to a different Bluemix Infrastructure (SoftLayer) pod for data centers containing additional pods.
-This is useful if the default Bluemix Infrastructure (SoftLayer) pod where the initial instance is deployed has reached capacity.
+If you select a user-customized bare metal server configuration, you can deploy the cluster to a different  {{site.data.keyword.cloud_notm}} infrastructure  (SoftLayer) pod for data centers containing additional pods.
+This is useful when the default  {{site.data.keyword.cloud_notm}} infrastructure  (SoftLayer) pod where the initial instance is deployed has reached capacity.
 Pre-built, standardized **Small**, **Medium**, and **Large** bare metal server options use a default pod that cannot be changed.

    6. Under **Storage**, configure the file-level shared storage by selecting the number, size, and performance.
    7. Click **Calculate Price** under **Estimated Cost** to get the pricing of your order.